tgillus/pack-it/README.md

 Ensure the following requirements are met prior to usage:

-- Node.js 14, or 16 installed
+- Node.js 14 or higher
 - Git installed

 ## Installation